retinopathy of prematurity.org

 2.3: Launching the big bogus study of oxygen

 In the early 1950s, as the first large cohort of children blinded in American nurseries reached the age to go to school, the nursery doctors came under pressure to end the intensive care nursery epidemic which the overwhelmed providers of services to blind people had begun to perceive as an urgent national problem.
-Ending the stream of blinded survivors by throttling their oxygen “subsidies” was still the convenient solution for a profession which had just demonstrated how little the public interest meant to its members.
+Ending the stream of blinded survivors by throttling their oxygen “subsidies” was still the convenient solution for a profession which had just demonstrated in its fight against National Health Insurance how little the public interest meant to its members.

 Although the initial trial by Patz and Hoeck showed less blinding in the low-oxygen group, it was useless for convincing the skeptics.
 Despite the grant reviewers’ initial strong concerns about the risk of babies dying from insufficient oxygen, the study authors had conspicuously omitted to report the respective mortality rates in the routine versus low oxygen groups.
 This information was, of course, essential for judging the risks of the “wild idea” they had proposed to test, and some readers may have wondered why they had withheld it.